 When your lead shares traits or attributes that represent your current set of customers who have converted in the past, it means that you’re on track with your sales target.

-You can use the list of demographic (relating to individuals) and firmographic (relating to companies) data below as your main criteria for identifying whom to target with your product or service offering.
+You can use the list of demographics (relating to individuals) and firmographic (relating to companies) data below as your main criteria for identifying the ideal customer profile for your product or service offering.